pagekit/docs/guides/create-an-extension.md

-# Extensions
+# Create an Extension

 <p class="uk-article-lead">Create an extension to add features of your own to Pagekit.</p>

-The *Hello Extension* in the marketplace as it is a collection of examples and best-practices for extension development.
+The *Hello Extension* in the marketplace is a collection of examples and best-practices for extension development.
 The examples in this guide can all be found in the Hello Extension.

 ## Basic structure

-No matter what what want to do with an extension, it always starts with the same simple structure.
+No matter what you want to do with an extension, it always starts with the same simple structure.
 To get started, let's build a simple extension called *Hello*.
-It will be located inside `/packages/pagekit/extension-hello`.
+It will be located inside `/packages/pagekit/hello`. *pagekit* is the vendor prefix and *hello* the name of your extension.

 **Note** You can install the complete *Hello extension* from the marketplace.